-In 2020, the Company's earnings before interest, taxes, depreciation and amortization ("EBITDA") increased 22.2% to \$6,983,662 from \$5,668,420 in 2019, primarily as a result of an increase in net income.
+In 2021, the Company's earnings before interest, taxes, depreciation and amortization ("EBITDA") decreased 16.9% to \$5,797,295 from \$6,980,083 in 2020, primarily as a result of a decrease in net income.

 EBITDA does not reflect the impact of a number of items that affect our net income, including financing costs.
 EBITDA is not a measure of financial performance under the accounting principles generally accepted in the United States of America, referred to as "GAAP", and should not be considered as an alternative to net income or income from operations as a measure of performance, nor as an alternative to net cash from operating activities as a measure of liquidity.
 We use EBITDA as a benchmark measurement of our own operating results and as a benchmark relative to our competitors.
 We consider it to be a meaningful supplement to operating income as a performance measure primarily because depreciation and amortization expense are not actual cash costs, and depreciation expense varies widely from company to company in a manner that we consider largely independent of the underlying cost efficiency of our operating facilities.